Landlord and Tenant - CPLEA

 FAQ – What are the Minimum Housing and Health Standards?

-The Minimum Housing and Health Standards are the rules that landlords must follow regarding the upkeep and condition of their rental properties.
+The Minimum Housing and Health Standards are rules that landlords must follow about the upkeep and condition of their rental properties.
 These standards deal with many different health and safety issues in rental properties.
+They include:

-• All windows and outside doors must be kept in good repair, free of cracks, and be weatherproof.
+• All windows and outside doors are in good repair, free of cracks, and weatherproof.

-• Outside doors and windows must be capable of being locked.
+• Outside doors and windows can be locked.
 In the winter, windows must protect against the cold weather.
 In the summer, there must be screens for outside windows.

-• All walls, windows, ceilings, floors, and floor coverings must be in good repair, free of cracks and holes, and must be in a condition that makes them easy to clean.
+• All walls, windows, ceilings, floors, and floor coverings are in good repair.
+This includes free of cracks and holes, and in an easy to clean condition.

-• The furnace must be in good repair and be able to heat all living spaces to a temperature of 22 degrees Celsius.
-In the winter, when it is really cold, the furnace must be able to keep up a temperature of at least 16 degrees Celsius.
+• The furnace is in good repair and is able to heat all living spaces to a temperature of 22 degrees Celsius.
+During the winter when it’s very cold, the furnace must keep up a temperature of at least 16 degrees Celsius.

-• If electricity, water, and heat are included in the rent, then the landlord must make sure that those utilities are provided.
+• If the rent includes electricity, water, and heat, then the landlord must make sure that they provide those utilities.

 • The landlord must provide a refrigerator and stove maintained in a safe and proper operating condition.